google/CFU-Playground/docs/source/crash-course/gateware.rst

 Things To Do Now
 ----------------

-You now know enough nMigen to do quite a bit.
+You now know enough Amaranth to do quite a bit.
 If you'd like to experiment further, you could:

-* reimplement the FPGA4Fun beep tutorials in nMigen.
+* reimplement the FPGA4Fun beep tutorials in Amaranth.
 * Pick up other examples from FPGA4Fun
 * Move on with CFUs!